rossfadely/star-galaxy-classification/code/README.markdown

-Hierarchical Bayesian Star-Galaxy Separations (HBSGSep)
+Hierarchical Bayesian Star-Galaxy Separations (HBSGsep)
 =====

 Code to classify stars and galaxies photometrically by fitting